 The trivia items below may give away important plot points.

-In the scene after George talks to Bob about his jobs prior to working at Burger World, the two are kicked out of the place.
+In the scene after Bob talks to George about George's jobs prior to working at Burger World, the two are kicked out of the place.
 The actual location is Billy Ray's BBQ Harden's (which was known as Harden's Hamburgers at the time of this film's release) at 6835 East 15th Street in Tulsa, Oklahoma, answering a question that's been around for years: "Where does George live?"

 According to the DVD commentary, Philo's transformation scene was supposed to occur in the background.
 Al and the director were so impressed with the special effects for that scene, however, that they chose to make it a close-up instead.